agoston-io/agoston-postgraphile/README.md

 Build and scale Apps like a team of experts in a week.

-Agoston extends the beautiful [Postgraphile](https://github.com/graphile/crystal/tree/main/postgraphile/postgraphile) with all the features you need to develop an application:
+Agoston extends the powerful [Postgraphile](https://github.com/graphile/crystal/tree/main/postgraphile/postgraphile) with all the features you need to develop a complete, full-stack, application:

-- Authentication: Google, Facebook, Github, OIDC, HTTP Bearer token, user/password.
+- Authentication: Google, Facebook, Github, Auth0, OIDC, HTTP Bearer token, user/password.
 - Session: Agoston creates a user session and stores it in the Postgres database.
-- User permissions: In Postgres, requests with a `user id` allow you to define fine-grained permissions with Postgres RLS.
+- User permissions: In Postgres, requests are identified with an `user_id` to allow fine-grained permissions with Postgres RLS.
+- [Files upload](https://github.com/graphile-contrib/postgraphile-upload-example): Upload files to your backend via standard GraphQL mutation.
-- [Job queue](https://worker.graphile.org/docs): job queue which uses PostgreSQL to store jobs, and executes them on Node.js.
+- [Job queue](https://worker.graphile.org/docs): Job queue which uses PostgreSQL to store jobs, and executes them on Node.js.
-- [Recurring tasks (crontab)](https://worker.graphile.org/docs/cron): recurring tasks according to a cron-like schedule.
+- [Recurring tasks (crontab)](https://worker.graphile.org/docs/cron): Recurring tasks according to a cron-like schedule.

 ## Cloud deployment